 - Electrical and plumbing considerations is crucial to getting it done right the first time

 - Architects work in stages- be prepared to to approve things multiple times as they roll out new designs

 Even though I did a lot of research before the work got started, I wonder why it still took more money than expected and a lot more time than anticipated.
 The answer is simple, many of the timelines can be arbitrary and based on “perfect world scenarios.”

 Beware of the Artist Factor: Architects Want to Tell You What You’ll Like

 Popular opinion is that when doing renovations, there is always the risk of running into trouble with the architect hired.

-If you look at their portfolio and see the same styles, materials, and design type across multiple projects; expect that will be the case with your project.
+If you look at their portfolio and architecture boards, and see the same styles, materials, and design type across multiple projects; after hiring an architect, expect that this will be the case with your project.

 I like the look of spiral staircases.
 I really do.
 But I think they’re impractical and a fortune to rip out all the old materials and put in something new.